 However, one month after the first order, a second shipment of cleaning supplies arrives.
 The seller of the supplies insists you agreed to a monthly purchase of $250 in cleaning supplies.
 You recall an agreement to order supplies on an as-needed basis.
 Without a written sales agreement, the details of the sale remain would more likely remain in dispute.

 The absence of written service agreements and sales agreements has led to many disagreements.
 This can lead to lost business and ill will.
 In some cases, if the contract is not in writing, it is not enforceable – even if there is no dispute over the terms.
-Most states have adopted the Uniform Commercial Code (UCC) which requires all contracts must be in writing, if they contract lasts more than one year.
+Most states have adopted the Uniform Commercial Code (UCC) which requires all contracts must be in writing if the contract lasts more than one year.

 Most Common Uses for Business Contracts